FBI tells Whitmer kidnap jury: Ringleader set himself up on Facebook

 Adam Fox says the FBI set him up in a fake plot to kidnap the governor — though the feds say he set himself up in a Facebook rant, long before they met him.

-The government spent part of Day 2 in the Gov. Gretchen Whitmer kidnap trial countering entrapment claims by the defense, who have repeatedly argued that the suspects were set up and egged on by undercover agents and informants, and that the FBI hatched and ran the whole kidnap plot.
+The government spent part of day two in the Gov. Gretchen Whitmer kidnap trial countering entrapment claims by the defense, who have repeatedly argued that the suspects were set up and egged on by undercover agents and informants, and that the FBI hatched and ran the whole kidnap plot.

 Special FBI agent Todd Reineck countered those claims Thursday, testifying that Fox took to Facebook months before meeting federal informants, and vented in a video about the government, and being ready for a second Civil War.